yizhoucc/active_learning_irl/readme.md

 use entropy instead of gi. input theta, T, use network we have p(theata), calcualte entropy. argmin entropy(theta) use gi, likelihood cannot calcualte, we use distance in embedding, to approxmiate prob distribution. slower, n2.

+# Results

-## phi selection demo: showing our method can select optimal task for the inverse
+## Best task $\phi$ selection demo: our method can select optimal task for the inverse

-in psychology studies, when experimenters hope to map out one's sensory threshold from subject's binary choice response of yes or no, experimenters want to select the correct stimulus for better efficiency. there is a method called QUEST, quick estimation of stimulus threshold, developed by Pelli, achieves statastically optimal task selection and infer the latent subject's threshold by as few number of trials as possible. before applying our method to any other complex tasks, it would be benifital to try it out on this simple psychophysical task and confirm the information criterion does a good job in selecting the best task phi.
+In psychology studies, experimenters aim to map out a subject's sensory threshold from their binary choice responses of "yes" or "no".
+To achieve better efficiency, experimenters want to select the correct stimulus.
+The QUEST method, developed by Pelli, achieves statistically optimal task selection and infers the latent subject's threshold using as few trials as possible.
+Before applying our method to more complex tasks, it is beneficial to try it out on this simple psychophysical task and confirm that the information criterion does a good job in selecting the best task just like the QUEST method.

-in the task, the experimenters ask subject to distinguish between two stimuli, say red vs green lights. the subject is forced to make a choice: is the light just shown 1.red, or 2. green? when the light stimulus intensity is very low (dim), then the subject would randomly guess between the two possible answers, and achieve 50% accuracy.
+In this task, the experimenters ask the subject to distinguish between two stimuli, such as red and green lights.
+The subject is forced to make a choice: is the light just shown red or green?
+When the light stimulus intensity is very low (dim), the subject would randomly guess between the two possible answers and achieve 50% accuracy.

 The subject behavior can be summarized by a psychometric function:

-$$\Psi_() = xxx $$
+$$\Psi(\phi) = \gamma + (1 - \gamma - \lambda)F(\beta(\log_{10}\phi - \log_{10}\theta))$$

-where the input $\phi$ is task stimulus intensity, $\theta$ is subject's latent threshold, and the output is the probability of correct. the parameter $\beta$ is the slope, $\gamma$ is the chance level.
+where the input $\phi$ is the task stimulus intensity, $\theta$ is the subject's latent threshold, and the output is the probability of correct.
+The parameter $\beta$ is the slope, $\gamma$ is the chance level, and $\lambda$ is the lapse rate.

-the process to map the latent threshold $\theta$ is under the same process as the irc, except the observation now is the binary response and accuracy instead of the pomdp behavior trajectory. the QUEST method take advantage of this special task, by selecting the next stimulus based on the current estimation of threshold.
+The process to map the latent threshold $\theta$ is under the same process as the IRC, except that the observation now is the binary response and accuracy instead of the POMDP behavior trajectory.
+The QUEST method takes advantage of this special task by selecting the next stimulus based on the current estimation of threshold:

-$$ \phi_next = f(p(\theta)) $$
+$$\phi_{\text{next}} = f(p(\theta))$$

+Here, the function $f$ is the best task selection function.
+QUEST method has several variations, and those differ by their selection function $f$.
-for example, the function f always select the peak of the theta distribution. another example, the function f returns a weighted average of the theta distribution. the idea is to achieve a higher expectation of 75% accuracy, because that is when phi=theta and we succesfully infer the theta.
+For example, the function $f$ can select the peak of the theta distribution, or return a weighted average of the theta distribution.
+Either way, the idea is to achieve a higher expectation of 75% accuracy because that is when $\phi=\theta$ and we successfully infer the threshold.

-our method based on the same hidden idea. we hope to select a task phi that maximize the information of theta we can get from subject behavior. we measure the information by the following equation.
+Our method is based on very similar idea.
+We hope to select a task $\phi$ that maximizes the information of $\theta$ we can get from the subject's behavior.
-$$I(\theta) =  \frac{d/d\theta}^2{p()1-p} $$

-## task

-we need these features to demostrate our part1 and part2. a task should be:
+We measure the information by the following equation:

+$$I(\theta) \propto \frac{d^2}{d^2\theta} \cdot \frac{1}{\Psi(\phi-\theta)\cdot(1-\Psi(\phi-\theta))}$$

+where the right hand side is the square of first derivative over the binomial distribution standard deviation. this is the 'ideal sweat factor' proposed by Taylor in 1971.

+In this particular setup, our method can achieve the same performance as QUEST method.
+We are able to show:
+1. given the same prior and response, the selected task $\phi$ is very similar.
+2. given the same latent threshold to infer, the two method converge with similar number of trials.

+## Complex behavior active inverse demo
+### Task requirement

+To demonstrate our part 1 and part 2, we need a task that satisfies the following features:

-- (able to inverse $\theta$) give some task configuration $\phi_i$, different agent assumtpion $\theta$ should produce different trajectory $T$.
+- Able to inverse $\theta$: Given some task configuration $\phi_i$, different agent assumptions $\theta$ should produce different trajectories $T$.

-- (able to differentiate good vs bad task $\phi$) some task configuration $\phi_i$ provide much better information of $\theta$ than $\phi_j$. for example, $p(T_{\phi_i, \theta}\mid \theta)$ is much wider (trajectories are different) than $p(T_{\phi_j, \theta}\mid \theta)$ (trajectories are very similar, hard to tell apart or even identical). in other words, we want: at least on some condition such as  $\phi_i$ we can infer $\theta$ (with low uncertainty), and with some other $\phi_j$ we cannot infer $\theta$ (or infer with high uncertainty).
+- Able to differentiate good vs. bad task $\phi$: Some task configurations $\phi_i$ provide much better information about $\theta$ than $\phi_j$.
+For example, $p(T_{\phi_i, \theta}\mid \theta)$ is much wider (trajectories are different) than $p(T_{\phi_j, \theta}\mid \theta)$ (trajectories are very similar, hard to tell apart, or even identical).
+In other words, on some conditions such as $\phi_i$, we can infer $\theta$ with low uncertainty, and with some other $\phi_j$, we cannot infer $\theta$ (or infer with high uncertainty).

-the current cart pole vary length version is acceptable but not an ideal task. it is acceptable because it satisfied 1, we can infer $\theta$ pretty well. however, for most $\phi$ we can infer $\theta$ with relatively small uncertainty. that means we cannot differentiate different good/bad $\phi$.
+The current cart-pole varying-length version is acceptable but not an ideal task.
+It is acceptable because it satisfies feature 1 - we can infer $\theta$ pretty well.
+However, for most $\phi$, we can infer $\theta$ with relatively small uncertainty, meaning we cannot differentiate between different good/bad $\phi$ configurations.

 demo task, cartpole

-## related work
+# Related works
 structed state space model. for long time series embedding https://srush.github.io/annotated-s4/#discrete-time-ssm-the-recurrent-representation https://www.youtube.com/watch?v=ugaT1uU89TA